tlaurion/heads-wiki/Installing-and-Configuring/Upgrading.md

   - If you are presently on a Legacy board (If Heads boot screen is not showing Maximized):
     - You will have to manually call flashrom from the Recovery Console:
       - `mount-usb`
-      - `flashrom -p internal -w /media/heads-hotp-maximized-version-gcommit.rom`
+      - `flashrom --programmer internal --write /media/heads-hotp-maximized-version-gcommit.rom`
     - ![InternalUpgradeToMaximizedROM](https://user-images.githubusercontent.com/827570/167729694-6ff8da60-986a-4ec3-9b2d-4fa94e42d3fa.jpeg)
 - If you are already running a Maximized board ROM, you can safely upgrade through Heads GUI keeping your current settings.